|DAY 1: Stockholm|

 Your Stockholm weekend getaway begins on a Friday night - take a half day or fly in straight after work with the airport having direct flights throughout Europe and beyond.
 With plenty of things to do over the weekend, a good start to your trip is a stroll through Gamla Stan, Stockholm's Old Town.
 A short stroll from most hotels located in the city, Gamla Stan is one of the best preserved medieval cities in Europe and is commonly known as the land between the bridges.
 You will definitely see what this means when you arrive!
 If you’re not up for the evening walk, Stockholm is very taxi-friendly - worldwide mobile app options are available and local taxis are easy to hail.
 Check in, drop your bags off in your room and head out to see Stockholm light up in the evening.

 Dinner options in Gamla Stan are plentiful and the quality is second to none.
 Foodies visit Stockholm to sample local dishes focusing on hearty meat and fish options as well as gaining access to fantastic Asian and international cuisine and fusion restaurants.
 Finding a restaurant in Stockholm is easy - almost everything you want is in the same Gamla Stan area.
 The cobbled paths and lit up streets provide an array of choice in restaurants, pubs, and friendly people.
 Along with the classic Nordic architecture, Stockholm avoided the destruction that took place in many European cities during the 20th century making for a uniquely preserved look and feel.
 Buildings in the Old Town are picture perfect and the unique look is maintained stringently by the bright coloured paint.
-Luckily visiting Stockholm won’t hurt your feet as the city is quite small and incredible easy to navigate.
+Luckily visiting Stockholm won’t hurt your feet as the city is quite small and incredibly easy to navigate.
 Gamla Stan has two main streets - absolutely perfect for a weekend trip.
 Better still, the town in the evening has a really different feel to daytime Stockholm as you will see over the next two days.

 |DAY 2: Stockholm|